An explanation of Mondrian's oeuvre by Michael Sciam

 A comparison between Broadway Boogie Woogie and two paintings, respectively by an unknown Zen painter of the 19th century and by Henri Matisse, suggests different ways to see reality in abstract terms, that is, at a universal level.

 “Every human being is born with a natural vocation towards the universal and those who believe that painting means using only brushes and not the head are incapacitated who would like to reduce man to less than what he really is.”
-(Michel Seuphor)
+(M. Seuphor)

 Zen Painting, Anonymous, XIX Century